National Liberal Party (Romania): Transition from USL to ACL and third governing experiences (2010–2020)

-On 5 February 2011, the PNL formed the Social Liberal Union (USL) political alliance with the PSD, the National Union for the Progress of Romania (UNPR), and the Conservative Party (PC).
-The PNL subsequently exited the USL on 25 February 2014, disbanding the alliance and returning to opposition.
-On 26 May 2014, following the 2014 European elections, then PNL party president Crin Antonescu announced he was seeking membership within the European People's Party (EPP).
-At the beginning of the 8th European Parliament, 5 of the PNL MEPs sat with the EPP Group, and 1 with the ALDE Group, who later became an independent MEP within ALDE.
-In late May 2014, the party agreed to a future merger with the Democratic Liberal Party (PDL), with the two parties main short-time goal being to submit a joint candidate for the upcoming presidential election.
-The PNL-PDL presidential candidate was agreed to run under an electoral banner called the Christian Liberal Alliance (ACL).
+On 5 February 2011, the PNL formed the Social Liberal Union (USL), a major political alliance with the PSD, the Conservative Party (PC), and the National Union for the Progress of Romania (UNPR).
+This partnership lasted until 25 February 2014, when the PNL officially exited the USL, leading to the alliance's dissolution and the party's return to the opposition.
+Following the 2014 European elections, PNL President Crin Antonescu announced a significant ideological shift, seeking membership for the party within the European People's Party (EPP).
+Consequently, at the start of the 8th European Parliament, the majority of PNL MEPs joined the EPP Group, though one remained with ALDE Group as an independent.
+By late May 2014, the PNL agreed to a merger with the Democratic Liberal Party (PDL); their immediate strategic objective was to field a joint candidate for the upcoming presidential election under the banner of the Christian Liberal Alliance (ACL).

-On 27 June 2014, former PNL chairman Călin Popescu-Tăriceanu announced his intention to found a separate liberal party to run for president, stating opposition to the upcoming merger with the PDL.
-The breakaway party, called the Liberal Reformist Party (PLR), was founded by Popescu-Tăriceanu on 3 July 2014.
-On 17 July 2014, it was announced that the future merger of the PNL and PDL would retain the National Liberal Party name, while being situated in the PDL's existing headquarters in Bucharest, and would be legally registered by the end of 2014.
-On 26 July 2014, a joint party congress of the PNL and PDL approved the merger.
+On 27 June 2014, former PNL Chairman Călin Popescu-Tăriceanu announced his intention to establish a separate liberal party to contest the presidency, citing his opposition to the impending merger with the PDL.
+This breakaway faction, named the Liberal Reformist Party (PLR), was officially founded on 3 July 2014.
+Meanwhile, the unification process continued; on 17 July 2014, it was confirmed that the merged entity would retain the National Liberal Party (PNL) name while relocating to the PDL's Bucharest headquarters.
+The merger was formally ratified on 26 July 2014 during a joint party congress, with the legal registration of the 'New PNL' finalized by the end of the year.